Ansys

 Interactive usage

-For text-only regime login to a frontend and ask for interactive job in the standard way
+For a text-only regime, log in to a frontend and ask for an interactive job in the standard way

-Start Fluent and proceed according to onscreen instructions
+Start Fluent and proceed according to the onscreen instructions

 Batch usage

-Prepare input data and batch script — in the script, use following commands:
+Prepare input data and batch script — in the script, use the following commands:

 a) for serial computation:

-Note: you can get list of available versions by running $ fluent -v
+Note: you can get a list of available versions by running $ fluent -v

 .